Advertisement

 Retailers should analyse the data from every marketing channel and use it to help them stay close to their consumers’ wants and needs.
 This way their subscription box service remains valuable.

-And in addition, data can be used to grow the customer base.
-For example, during lockdown, direct mail was a proven and highly successful method of attracting people based at home.
-Using a permissioned and fully compliant database of consumer data, it is possible to build a model that combines customer data with unique variables including: demographic information; geo location; affluence; household spend; interest in a specific shopping sector (e.g. beer); and mail order buyers.
+Additionally, data can be harnessed to grow the customer base effectively.
+For instance, during lockdown, direct mail emerged as a proven and highly successful method for attracting people working from home.
+By utilizing a permissioned and fully compliant database of consumer information, businesses can conduct a Direct Mail Results Analysis that combines customer data with unique variables such as demographic information, geolocation, affluence, household spend, interest in specific shopping sectors (e.g., beer), and mail order buyers.
+This approach not only enhances targeting but also optimizes campaign effectiveness..

 It is possible to then supplement this with additional selections that identify individuals and households with a propensity for purchasing a particular product at home, and propensity of loyalty to subscriber services.
 These kinds of acquisition campaigns can be rolled out alongside other marketing activities to ensure a successful new business strategy.